aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 This document walks you through setting up EKS Anywhere in a way that:

 * Deploys an initial cluster on your vSphere environment.
-That cluster can be used as a standalone cluster (to run workloads) or a management cluster (to create and manage other clusters)
+That cluster can be used as a self-managed cluster (to run workloads) or a management cluster (to create and manage other clusters)
 * Deploys zero or more workload clusters from the management cluster

 If your initial cluster is a management cluster, it is intended to stay in place so you can use it later to modify, upgrade, and delete workload clusters.